jadavpur-university-ed-cell/esummit-24/app/eventRegistration/readme.md

 - [x] handling the null entries
 - [x] Check if the email is a registered user and a team member or not
 - [x] final submission
-- [ ] zod verification on frontend ??
+- [x] zod verification on frontend ??
-- [ ] user without email verification are not allowed
+- [ ] user without isVerified are not allowed
-- [ ] keeping session ssr

 working in the modal branch